Innocent-R/Innocent-R/README.md

 ## Hi there 👋, I am Innocent

-From a childhood spent destroying radios to see if I can find people inside, to running a business in college with a keen focus on tech, my journey has always been driven by curiosity and a passion for technology.
-I came to the US with the dream of turning my tech skills into a full-fledged career, believing in the opportunities for growth and support here.
-Thanks to my strong teamwork and problem-solving abilities, I was enrolled into the Resilient Coders software engineering bootcamp .
+From a childhood spent destroying radios to find out what's inside, to running a business in college with a keen focus on tech, my journey has always been driven by curiosity and a passion for technology.

+Having a dream of turning my tech skills into a full-fledged career, I was enrolled into the Resilient Coders software engineering bootcamp .

 Now, I'm on a mission to become a Full Stack Developer, creating innovative solutions that make an impact in the community.

 <!--
 **Innocent-R/Innocent-R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.